Inclusion of young people living with disabilities in TVET

 Persons with disabilities who are interested in establishing their own business can also be provided with financial support.
 Kenya has the Disability Development Fund, disbursed by the National Council of Persons with Disabilities and the National Fund for the Disabled.
 These funds provide support in the form of cash and equipment to individuals and groups, as well as institutions.

 Technical and vocational education and training are critical for addressing unemployment among youth with disabilities in sub-Saharan Africa.
-Despite the benefits of TVET, youth with disabilities have low participation compared with those without.
+Despite the benefits of TVET, young people with disabilities have low participation compared with those without.

 Admissions processes and the learning environments as well as labour market conditions negatively affect the learning, social and economic integration of persons with disabilities.
 The dearth of good-quality evidence on this topic in Africa is worrying and needs urgent attention.
 Country-specific evidence on young people with disabilities and TVET will provide a better understanding of the problem.